seandenigris/Pharo-Web-Browser/README.md

 # Pharo-Web-Browser

 A port of the ["External Web Browser" project from SqueakSource](http://www.squeaksource.com/ExternalWebBrowser.html) to Pharo 5+.
+Previous attempts [forked due to lack of write-access](http://www.smalltalkhub.com/#!/~SeanDeNigris/ExternalWebBrowser/) and then [ported for NativeBoost](http://www.smalltalkhub.com/#!/~SeanDeNigris/ExternalWebBrowser2).

 # Installation